PAYE customers – end of year process

 - If you were in receipt of pandemic wage subsidy supports such as the Temporary Wage Subsidy Scheme (TWSS) or Pandemic Unemployment Payment (PUP) that were not fully taxed during the year in 2020.

-- If your Illness Benefit payment(s) were not fully taxed during the tax year.
+- Your Illness Benefit payment(s) may not have been fully taxed during the tax year

-- Receiving pension or benefit payments from the Department of Social Protection (DSP):
+- you may have received pension or benefit payments from the Department of Social Protection (DSP) which resulted in:

-- Where there was an increase in payments from the DSP and these were not fully taxed during the tax year.
+- an increase in payments from the DSP which were not fully taxed during the tax year.

 How to settle underpayments